 This burger is juicy, delicious and meat-free!
 The black beans and bread crumbs add substance, while the cumin and chili powder add a little zing.
 If you really want to make the most out of your hard work, don't stop with just a lightly toasted bun, add some fixin's.
 We strongly recommend the following: pepperjack cheese, sliced avocados or homemade guacamole, fresh cilantro and some honey mustard sauce.

-- 1 (15 ounce) can organic black beans, drained, rinsed and dried
+- 1 15 ounce can Eden Foods Black Beans Organic, drained, rinsed and dried

 - 1/2 green bell pepper, cut into 2 inch pieces